waku-org/specs/standards/core/sync.md

 - _Fingerprint_ type contains a _fingerprint_.
 - _Skip_ type contains nothing and is used to signal already processed _ranges_.
 - _Item set_ type contains message _Ids_ and a _resolved_ boolean.
-> _Item sets_ are an optimization, stopping the recursion early can save network roundtrips.
+> _Item sets_ are an optimization, sending multiple _IDs_ instead of
+recursing further reduce the number of round-trips.

 #### Range Processing
-_Ranges_ have to be processed differently according to their types and sent back.
+_Ranges_ have to be processed differently according to their types.

-- _Skip_ ranges MUST be merged with other consecutive _skip ranges_.
 - **Equal** _fingerprint ranges_ MUST become _skip ranges_.
 - **Unequal** _fingerprint ranges_ MUST be splitted into smaller ranges.
 The new type MAY be either _fingerprint_ or _item set_.
 - **Unresolved** _item set_ ranges MUST be checked for differences and marked resolved.
 - **Resolved** _item set_ ranges MUST be checked for differences and become skip ranges.
+- _Skip_ ranges MUST be merged with other consecutive _skip ranges_.

+In the case where only skip ranges remains, the synchronization is done.

 ### Delta Encoding
 Payloads MUST be delta encoded as follows for efficient transmission of _IDs_ and _ranges_.